ctuning/ck-tensorflow/README.md

-powered by [Collective Knowledge](https://github.com/ctuning/ck) with unified JSON API for simple and customized installation/recompilation, usage, evaluation and multi-objective optimisation of various TensorFlow implementations (CPU,CUDA,OpenCL) across diverse platforms from mobile devices and IoT to supercomputers.
+powered by [Collective Knowledge](https://github.com/ctuning/ck) with unified JSON API for simple and customized installation/recompilation, usage, evaluation and multi-objective optimisation of various TensorFlow implementations (CPU,CUDA,OpenCL) across diverse platforms from mobile devices and IoT to supercomputers and TPU cloud.

 See [cKnowledge.org/ai](http://cKnowledge.org/ai), [shared optimization statistics](http://cKnowledge.org/repo)
 and [online demo of CK AI API with self-optimizing DNN](http://cKnowledge.org/ai/ck-api-demo) for more details.